alexander-jackson/infrastructure/README.md

 # Infrastructure

-Stores Kubernetes and Terraform service definitions for live projects.
+Contains the infrastructure definitions for any live projects.
+This includes:

+* Terraform definitions for AWS resources
+* `f2` manifests for deployed containers